 PLAs on federal contracts require contractors to agree to collective bargaining and union hiring.
 PLAs increase costs by limiting competition for federally-funded projects.
 Executive Order 13502, signed by President Obama in early 2009, encourages federal agencies to use PLAs.
 IEC opposes the use of union-only PLAs and supports the “Government Neutrality in Contracting Act” (H.R.
 436/S.109) and any effort to ensure open competition on federal construction projects.

 The Davis-Bacon Act is a Depression-era law that requires the payment of the locally prevailing wage on all federally-funded construction projects.
 Due to inefficiencies and inaccuracies with the program, the federal prevailing rates are often the local union rates and not the prevailing market wage rates.
-Davis-Bacon increases costs on federal construction projects by requiring the use of system that is inefficient and inaccurate, and limits competition due to its significant paperwork and reporting requirements.
-IEC supports efforts to repeal Davis-Bacon, and will also continue to push for updating federal prevailing wage laws.
+Davis-Bacon increases costs on federal construction projects by requiring the use of a system that is inefficient and inaccurate, and limits competition due to its significant paperwork and reporting requirements.
+IEC supports H.R.
+2013, the Davis-Bacon Repeal Act, and will also continue to push for updating federal prevailing wage laws.

 Responsibility in Federal Contracting Act